i05nagai/memorandum/language/english_speaking.md

     * He was bragging about his promotion to his friend
     * He is still boasting that he became a board member at the youngest age in history even though it was 10 years ago
 * get mad at
-    * He'd kept me waiting for an hour so I was pissed off t ostart with
-    * She seemed a bit pissed off that she hadn't been invited
-    * I was getting really pissed off at him and finally I exploded
     * please don't angry with me
     * they are angry at the way they have been treated
     * the workers are angry that they haven't been paid for the week